View, Inc.: History

-In 2013, Corning led an investment round of $60 million for View.
-Madrone Capital Partners invested $100 million in the company in January 2014.
-The company received $150 million in late-stage funding in 2015.
-Funding was led by the New Zealand Super Fund.
 In 2019, the OAA installed View Dynamic Glass at its headquarters.

+In 2024, View filed for Chapter 11 bankruptcy.
+The company will go private and be taken over by its lenders, which will help reduce a large portion of its $350 million debt load.

+In October 2024, View laid off 147 workers in its Olive Branch, Mississippi factory after announcing plans to go private.

 Funding

 In 2007, the company raised a Series A round of funding from Sigma Partners and Khosla Ventures, which later took over control of the company and received preferred shares.
-Prior to the company's name change, Soladigm was awarded a grant from the U.S. Department of Energy for $3.5 million, derived from the American Recovery and Reinvestment Act.

 In 2013, Corning led an investment round of $60 million for View.
 Madrone Capital Partners invested $100 million in the company in January 2014.
 The company received $150 million in late-stage funding in 2015.
 Funding was led by the New Zealand Super Fund.

 In June 2017, BlackRock led a $200 million investment in View, bringing total funding for the company to $700 million.

-In 2018, View, Inc. announced a $1.1 Billion investment from the SoftBank Vision Fund.
+In 2018, View, Inc. announced a $1.1 billion investment from the SoftBank Vision Fund.